wlonk/arcadia/rules/index.md

 someone's been pushed into a spot where they might need a spell to get what they want.
 Basically, the arc of an _Arcadia_ story should dip low quickly, then up-tick with the fairy's intervention, then wobble.

-### The Dance

-Have you ever danced an English country dance?
-There are two rows of people, ladies on one side, gents on the other, facing each other.
-Each couple (the lady and gent standing across the set from each other) will spend most of the dance with each other, but will share a bit of the dance with all the people on the other side, weaving in and out and always coming back to dance with their partner.

-This game can be like that, though perhaps with somewhat more complex figures in the dance.
-Characters will often find themselves in pairs (or perhaps triads), swirling around together, until they circle back out and return to their partner, the character with whom they have the most dramatic tension.
-I find that envisioning the game in these terms helps me keep things from staying in one spot too long: I can look at the characters and think "who hasn't Miss Redgrave dealt with lately?
-What might Mr. Scopes _want_ from her?"
-It's very pleasing.

 ### Techniques and Tools